 Types of Features on Demand

-Starting with Windows 10, version 1809, Windows has two different types of Features on Demand:
+Windows has two types of Features on Demand:

 See Available Features on demand for more information about which FODs have satellites.
 Language FODs don't have satellites.

 /add-package, we recommend adding all FODs with

 /add-capability because you can use it to add both satellite and non-satellite FODs.